Hans170/MUTABAZI-Hans/README.md

-   Run this command :
+  first this command :

   " docker build -t 23710 ." and then the following one by one individually for each question

 For question 1:
-   docker run -it --rm 23710 java Question1.Main1
+docker run -it --rm 23710 java -cp out Question1.Main1

    For question 2:
-   docker run -it --rm 23710 java Question2.Mainn
+   docker run -it --rm 23710 java -cp out Question2.Mainn

 For question 3:
-docker run -it --rm 23710 java Question3.Main3
+docker run -it --rm 23710 java -cp out Question3.Main3